 - School links with primary schools.
-Primary school passport documentation - Liaising with primary school class teachers, SEN teachers & SNA's - Link via SCP with primary schools in Homework Club etc... - School meetings and discussions with parents/guardians of incoming students - Testing: CAT 4 tests, Maths (PT Maths), English (NGRT).
-Analysis (academic tracking) of monthly class tests, term exams, mock exams, state exams - Referrals from teachers to SEN team or SEN coordinators - Educational (psychologists), clinical (OT, S&L, CAMS, physiotherapist etc...) and medical (GP, consultant etc...) reports presented to school - Meeting with NEPS and other external agencies - Induction days for incoming 1st years
+Primary school passport documentation - Liaising with primary school class teachers, AEN teachers & SNA's - Link via SCP with primary schools in Homework Club etc. - Liaising with HSCL and Guidance. - School meetings and discussions with parents/guardians of incoming students - Testing: CAT 4 tests, Maths (PT Maths), English (NGRT).
+Analysis (academic tracking) of monthly class tests, term exams, mock exams, state exams - Referrals from teachers to AEN team or AEN coordinators - Educational (psychologists), clinical (OT, S&L, CAMS, physiotherapist etc...) and medical (GP, consultant etc...) reports presented to school - Meeting with NEPS and other external agencies - Induction days for incoming 1st years - Student self-referral. - Referral from SST to the AEN team. - Using the ATHENA tracker in consultation with Year heads.

-SEN PROVISION
+AEN PROVISION

-Effective teaching and learning is critically important for all students, and especially for those with special educational needs.
+Effective teaching and learning is critically important for all students, and especially for those with additional educational needs.
 Meaningful inclusion implies that all students are taught in stimulating and supportive classroom environments where they are respected and valued.

-The following is a brief outline of the school's SEN provision.
+The following is a brief outline of the school's AEN provision.

-- SEN teachers will help and offer advice to subject teachers on a needs basis. - The school has a mixed ability class system in 1st year.
-The results of the standardised assessments are made available to the subject teachers.
-This allows the staff to differentiate the classwork to meet the needs of the students. - Students who are exempt from the study of certain subjects are removed from class where possible, and extra learning support is given in small groups during that time.
+- AEN teachers will help and offer advice to subject teachers on a needs basis. - The school has a mixed ability class system in 1st year.
+The results of the standardised assessments are made available to the subject teachers on request.
+This, along with other approaches and methodologies, allows the staff to differentiate the classwork to meet the needs of the students.

+- Students who are exempt from the study of certain subjects are removed from class where possible, and extra learning support is given in small groups during that time.
 Parents are informed regarding the implications of this.
-Please see Circular regarding the exemption of Irish 0055/2022 https://assets.gov.ie/232778/8a54db37-2036-4d6a-861f-0be60c2cf7f2.docx.

-- Some special needs students may receive help on a 1:1 basis.
+Please see Circular regarding the exemption of Irish 0055/2022 https://assets.gov.ie/232778/8a54db37-2036-4d6a-861f-0be60c2cf7f2.docx. - Some additional educational needs students may receive help on a 1:1 basis.
 Each individual case is judged on its own merits based on the results of various testing, psychologists' reports, input from outside agencies or teacher observation/opinion etc. - Small, targeted groups are identified in consultation with the English and Maths departments (in areas of literacy and numeracy).
 Appropriate support and interventions are put in place. - Application is made to the State Examinations Commission for reasonable accommodation in Junior and Leaving Cert. examinations.
-These applications are made in consultation with parents, the SENCO, subject teachers and students. - The coordinators of the School Completion Programme are proactive in assisting special needs students to stay in school and achieve their potential e.g., homework club, extra-curricular activities.
+These applications are made in consultation with parents, the SENCO, subject teachers and students. - The coordinators of the School Completion Programme are proactive in assisting additional needs students to stay in school and achieve their potential e.g., homework club, extra-curricular activities. - Co-operative teaching identifying students within the classroom who need to avail of the additional support.